sleetplayground/.github/profile/README.md

-SLEET is a playground project by Nathan Renfroe and The SunShining. if this is what my play looks like imagine what I could do for you. contact me at sleetdesign.nft@ud.me, to find out
+SLEET is a playground project by Nathan Renfroe and The SunShining. if this is what my play looks like imagine what I could do for you. contact me at sleetdesign.nft@ud.me, to find out.

 ![](../src/sleet_banner_100px_7d84b2.svg)